-Jamaicans like every culture in the world has a collections of proverbs about how to live your life.
+Jamaicans like every culture in the world have a collection of proverbs about how to live your life.
 Some of these proverbs are extremely funny, but effective.
 Here are 8 of the funniest Jamaican proverbs and how to use them.

 English translation: Play with a small dog and he will lick your face.
 Play with a big dog and he will bite you.